kevinchangjk/birthdays/README.md

 - `fs`: part of Node.js core
 - `module`: local to npm
 - `csv-parse`: used for reading from the `.csv` files
+- `prompt-sync`: used for reading inputs from user

 ## Setup